5 Easy Tips To Reduce Your PG&E Bill

 4. Regularly Maintain Your HVAC Equipment

-You can improve your HVAC system’s energy efficiency and minimize problems by scheduling regular maintenance services.
+You can improve your HVAC system’s energy efficiency and minimize problems by planning regular HVAC maintenance.

-One of the best HVAC efficiency tips you must always remember is to have a technician inspect your system and clean some key parts or components at least once a year.
+One of the best HVAC efficiency tips you must always remember is to inspect and clean key parts or components at least once a year.

 5. Sealed & Insulate Your Home Properly